tripplab/dockmap/README.md

 # dockmap (v0.3.2)

-Create a creative 2D “world map” of docking locations on a protein surface from many peptide poses, with an overlay of a known PPI region.
+Creative 2D “world map” of docking locations on a protein surface from many peptide poses, with an overlay of a known PPI region.
 The protein surface is computed internally (QuickSurf-like Gaussian density + isosurface extraction) with no external surface tools and no `scikit-image`.

 ---